marcblank/marcblank.github.io/docs/CVE.md

 ## **Constants**

 A **Constant** in Powerups is created using the **Constant** instruction; enter a name for the **Constant** and a value, which can be any valid expression (if the value refers to another **Constant**, that **Constant** needs to have been defined in the same instruction set or in a parent of the instruction set).
 The **Constant** instruction is *self-executing* and continuously re-evaluated!
 This means that **Constants** are "live" as they are read into the sequencer, and their values update as required, based on changes to other **Constants** that might have been referred to.
-When the Sequencer executes a **Constant** instruction, literally nothing happens!  *Note: A Constant definition cannot reference Variables*
+When the Sequencer executes a **Constant** instruction, literally nothing happens!  *Note: A Constant definition cannot reference Variables and Device Data, as these - pretty much by definition - can change at any time!*

 The value of a **Constant** can be changed at any time (even when a Sequence is running) and all references to that **Constant** are updated semi-immediately (within a couple seconds).
 It's not a very good constant, is it?